sameerajayakodi/kitty-care/README.md

 ## Technologies Used

 ### Backend
-- PHP or Java (MVC pattern) for business logic and database interactions.
+- Java (MVC pattern) for business logic and database interactions.

 ### Database
 - MySQL to store and manage data.

 ### Frontend
-- HTML, CSS, and JavaScript for a responsive and user-friendly interface.
-- Optional: React or Angular for enhanced user experience.
+- Fxml.

 ---

 ## Additional Features

-### Security
-- Encrypt sensitive data such as user and payment information.

 ### Reporting
 - Generate detailed reports for sales, stock levels, and order history.